sisiyao/Noted/README.md

 I plan on implementing better search functionality by using a fuzzy search javascript library and creating a lightweight search ranking.

-### IBM Watson API
+### Natural Language Classifiers

-I'd like to use the IBM Watson API for AI categorization of notes via their natural language classifiers.
+I'd like to use the Google Cloud Natural Language API for AI categorization of notes via natural language classifiers.

 ### Other